1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - If the old thermistor and/or cartridge heater are still good and the wires aren't harmed, you don't have to fiddle around to use the new ones!
 Just take the existing ones out of the old heater block and install them in the new one.
     - Besides that, the hotend for the *Kobra* comes with a cartridge heater and a thermistor which are also compatible with the ones from the **Go** and **Neo** - at least from a technical side of view.
 So you'd have them as a spare part also. <br> However, the wires of these parts are way too short though, so you wont't be able to connect them directly!
 So in case you have to use them, you probably could either just cut the plug and the old part and solder the wires together or (if you have the tools for that) crimp the specific socket for the plug to the old wire to just connect them this way.
 Polarity doesn't seem to matter here, so just connect the wires.
     - *Remember to execute a PID tuning after changing the thermistor and/or the cartridge heater!*
     - However, scroll down and check out the "Disassembling" section below to see how to dis- and reassemble it. *Maybe you don't need new parts, so try to clean up everything first and reassemble it before ordering new parts right away.*

+??? tip "Spare Part PTFE Tube"

+    If you need a new PTFE tube I'd recommend to get the 4mm "Capricorn XS" tube at the length of 1m.
+Then just cut the belonging length and replace the old part.

 ??? example "Large Clump of Melted Filament Built Up"

     Sometimes it may happen that melted filament builds up on top of the heater block to a large clump.
-This actually happened to me the other day (sorry, I forgot to take a picture).
-The reason for that was that the heatbreak in the heater block became loose somehow and through the little gap it squeezed out.
-It also may be caused by bad and cheap parts where the thread isn't just as good as it should be.
-So if you encouter this problem, here is what I recommend to do (based on my experience with this dilemma).
+The reason for that is that the heatbreak isn't screwed into the heater block tight enough so that the melted fiolament can squeeze out.
+It also may be caused by bad and cheap parts where the thread isn't just as good as it should be. <br> [Blob](../assets/images/head_blob_web.jpg) <br> So if you encouter this problem, here is what I recommend to do (based on my own experience with this dilemma).

     - Take off the plastic cover first to get better access to the whole area.
     - Heat up everthing - I did this by using the preherat function for PLA at the control unit.